 “We have been providing neonatal transition services for 30 years in Calgary,” says Lasby.
 “We had been predominately doing clinic and home visits, which are costly.
 Since we deal with a relatively small number of babies, we’re always looking for innovative ideas and cost savings to make sure the program keeps going.”

-After studying the increased availability of video conferencing and its application in health care, Lasby implemented the virtual care pilot in the three Calgary PPCS offices from March to May 2020.
+After studying the increased availability of video conferencing and its application in healthcare, Lasby implemented the virtual care pilot in the three Calgary PPCS offices from March to May 2020.
 Nine digital scales in the PPCS inventory were loaned to families as an important assessment tool to track the newborn’s weight during each session.
 There were kick-off in-person visits by staff and, if families agreed, nurses substituted many home and clinic visits with virtual care via secure videoconferencing.
 The neonatal service included infant assessment, teaching around feeding, growth and development and other health challenges associated with prematurity and low birth weight.

 17,000